 You can find the relevant section on pp. 17-19.
 I don’t have a solution, but it seems an important topic to pay attention to, especially since we work with partial correlation networks, and I wonder what remains of the association between sad mood and e.g. insomnia after we partial out depressed mood and feeling blue.

 We have written about this a lot in the past, so I will only briefly reiterate: please check the stability, accuracy, and robustness of your network models (blog post; paper).
 It really helps the editor and reviewers of the paper to gauge its relevance and implications, but also helps readers to get a better grasp of the results.
 Conclusions should be proportional to evidence that is presented, and robust models certainly help with stronger evidence.
 I also gave a short presentation about robustness at APS 2016, and you can find a whole collection of updated slides on network robustness in the online materials of the network analysis workshop we have just 2 weeks ago.
+[Update 2019: a second part of the stability blog post series can be found here].

 8. Properly interpreting centrality statistics